 More often than not, addiction comes hand in hand with mental illness.

-Either you have turned to substance abuse as a coping mechanism for pre-existing mental conditions, or, mental illness arises as a result of addiction.
+Either you have turned to substance abuse as a coping mechanism for pre-existing mental conditions, or mental illness arises due to addiction.

 A co-occurring disorder means that an individual is suffering from addiction and mental health or behavioural disorders.